ANNUBS/annubes/README.md

 ANNUBeS: training Artificial Neural Networks to Uncover Behavioral Strategies in neuroscience

-The project setup is documented in [project_setup.md](project_setup.md).
-Feel free to remove this document (and/or the link to this document) if you don't need it.

 ## Installation

 To install annubes from GitHub repository, do: